I’ve Inherited a Property – What Do I Do?

 What documents are required for inheriting property?

-To inherit a property you will need a death certificate, original copy of the Will, National Insurance number of the deceased, property deeds, mortgage information and bank or building society statements.
+To inherit a property you will need a death certificate, original copy of the Will, National Insurance number of the deceased, property deeds, house repayments information and bank or building society statements.

 5 simple steps to having your property sold!